 Parineeti Chopra On Coronavirus: Stop Calling It A ‘Hype On Social Media’

-There's a panic all around the world over the outbreak of Coronavirus.
+There's panic all around the world over the outbreak of Coronavirus.
 Till date, India has reported 73 confirmed case of COVID-19.
 As the infection continued to spread its tentacles in the country, Parineeti Chopra urges her followers to deal with the crisis seriously.

 View this post on Instagram